vidhya-asuri/p7map/Readme.md

 Type some text into the box and the locations and markers should be filtered based on the search text.

-For now, the starting characters in the search text is used as the filtering criterion
+For now, the locations with names containing the search characters are displayed.

 ### UI components.

-This project uses Foundation with Grunt.
+This project was built using Foundation with Grunt.

 The single page for this application consists of a title bar and a full page map with an off canvas menu to the left.